okta/okta.github.io/_source/_reference/okta_expression_language/index.md

   a group, the function returns the `windowsDomainQualifiedName` prefixed with `AD:`; otherwise, the function returns the group name prefixed with `Okta:`.
 * limit<br />
    Integer between 1 and 100, inclusive; for example: `50`.<br />
-   Okta EL expression containing a condition that evaluates to an integer: `app.profile.maxLimit < 100 ? app.profile.maxLimit : 100`.<br /><br /> If the maximum group limit in the profile is less than 100, return that number of groups; otherwise, return up to 100 groups.
+   Okta EL expression containing a condition that evaluates to an integer: `app.profile.maxLimit < 100 ? app.profile.maxLimit : 100`.<br /><br /> If the maximum group limit in the profile is less than 100, return that number of groups; otherwise, return a maximum of 100 groups. `Note:` If there are more groups returned than the specified limit, an error is returned.

 ### Time Functions